Medium Format Guide for Weddings and Portraiture

 Hasselblad

 The other key player in the contemporary medium format mirrorless scene right now, Hasselblad is also one of the giants of the industry and is squarely known for being a medium format innovator.
-Its digital medium format lineage stems from the H series of SLR cameras with digital backs, of which the H6D is the current model.
+Its digital medium format lineage stems from the H series of SLR cameras with digital backs, of which the H6D-100c is the current model.
 The H series has been a standard of the studio photography industry for a very long time, used for some of the highest end fashion, advertising, and portraiture campaigns around.
 The issue for wedding and event photographers, and out-of-the-studio portrait photography, is the size and weight of these modular SLR systems.
-This is where the Hasselblad X1D II 50C comes in.
-One of the sexier cameras around, this second-generation 50MP mirrorless body improves upon its predecessor, the X1D-50c, with faster operation, an improved viewfinder, and a larger rear LCD.
-What it keeps is the 44 x 33MP 50MP CMOS sensor and the highly coveted and distinct body design, which is a total joy for all-day shooting.
+This is where the Hasselblad X2D 100C, the company’s latest mirrorless medium format camera, comes in.
+One of the sexier cameras around, this third-generation 50100MP mirrorless body improves upon its predecessor, the X1D II 50C, with a new 100MP 43.8 x 32.9mm BSI CMOS sensor, a faster processor, faster operation autofocus, an improved viewfinder, and a larger rear LCD a long-lasting battery, and 1TB of internal SSD storage.
+What remains is the stills-only, highly coveted, and distinct body design, which is a total joy for all-day shooting.

-Beyond the X1D II body, Hasselblad also caters to portrait and wedding shooters with an enticing lineup of lenses, including the standout XCD 80mm f/1.9.
+Beyond the X2D 100C body, Hasselblad also caters to portrait and wedding shooters with an enticing lineup of lenses, including the standout XCD 80mm f/1.9.
 It’s a bit of an odd focal length, being a bit wider than your typical portrait-length lens, but the impressively fast f/1.9 design will give ample depth-of-field control.
-Not quite as bright, but the XCD 90mm f/3.2 is another awesome portrait-length prime that is a bit sleeker than the 80mm, and there is also the XCD 135mm f/2.8 that is perfect for mid-length work with good background separation.
+Not quite as bright, but the XCD 90mm f/2.5 V is another awesome portrait-length prime that is a bit sleeker than the 80mm, and there is also the XCD 135mm f/2.8 with 1.7x teleconverter that is perfect for mid-length with good background separation on its own or longer range work with the teleconverter attached.
 Additionally, a lens perfect for events and more frantic shooting scenarios is the sole zoom of the system, the XCD 35-75mm f/3.5-4.5, that covers wide to normal focal lengths with optical performance akin to the company’s prime lenses.

 One of the key distinctions Hasselblad XCD lenses and their X System have in general, over FUJIFILM, is the incorporation of leaf shutters.
 These in-lens shutters, opposed to in-body focal plane shutters, give substantially more flexibility when working with strobe lighting, which is something to take into serious consideration as a portrait photographer.
 Working with a leaf shutter means that flash sync is supported at all mechanical shutter speeds (up to 1/2000-second, in this case), which allows more flexibility for pulling off fill-flash techniques or freezing motion in conjunction with on and off-camera flashes.